nextflow-io/nextflow/docs/script.md

 Briefly, a closure is a block of code that can be passed as an argument to a function.
 Thus, you can define a chunk of code and then pass it around as if it were a string or an integer.

-More formally, you can create functions that are defined as `first class objects`.
+More formally, you can create functions that are defined as *first-class objects*.

 ```
 square = { it * it }